Hidden order and multipolar exchange striction in a correlated f-electron system: Results

 We start with evaluating the Np CF splitting in paramagnetic NpO$_2$; as discussed above, this splitting determines the space of low-energy states forming the MMO.
 The CF splitting of the Np $5f^3$ ground state multiplet $J=$9/2 calculated by DFT+HI is shown in Fig.\ref{fig1}a.
 The ground state $\Gamma_{8}$ quartet is separated from another, excited, $\Gamma_{8}$ quartet by 68 meV, in agreement with the experimental range for this splitting, 30-80 meV, inferred from INS mesuarements \cite{CACIUFFO1991197,Amoretti_1992,Fournier1991}.
 The broad experimental range for the excited $\Gamma_8$ energy is due to the presence of a dispersive phonon branch in the same range (this overlap has been a major source of difficulties for the phenomenological analysis of the NpO$_2$ in the framework of crystalline effective filed model \cite{Santini2009}).
 Third exited level, $\Gamma_{6}$ doublet, is located at much higher energy above 300~meV.

 Our calculated CF corresponds to $x=$-0.54 parameterizing the relative magnitude of the 4 and 6-order contributions to the cubic CF \cite{Lea1962}.
 Our values are in good agreement with $x=$-0.48 inferred from INS measurements\cite{Amoretti_1992} and analysis of CF excitation energies along the actinide dioxide series\cite{Magnani2005}.
+The CF level energies calculated within DFT+HI are also in good agreement with previous DFT+DMFT calculations by Koloren\v{c} {\it et al.}\cite{Kolorenc2015} employing an exact diagonalization approach to Np 5$f$.
 The calculated wavefunctions of the CF ground-state $\Gamma_8$ quartet (see Supplementary Table~I) feature a small admixture of the excited $J=$11/2 and 13/2 multiplets.

 The space of CF GS $\Gamma_8$ quadruplet is conveniently represented by the effective angular momentum quantum number $J_ {eff}$=3/2, with the $\Gamma_8$ wave functions (WFs) labeled by the corresponding projection $M=-3/2...+3/2$ and the phases of WFs chosen to satisfy the time-reversal symmetry (see Supplementary Table~I).
 The on-site degrees of freedom within the GS quadruplet are (pseudo) dipole, quadrupole, and octupole moments defined for $J_{eff}$=3/2 in the standard way\cite{Santini2009}.
 Hence, the most general form for a SE coupling between $\Gamma_8$ quadruplets on two Np sites reads